Gradiant/grad-ssikit-android/README.md

 28. FileSystemVcStoreService.kt -> Changed credential-store location to point towards the android application folder.

+29. All tests have been adapted to this ssikit (+ other modified libraries) version.
+There are still some executionErrors appearing due to the fact that SQLDroid Driver can only be executed in Android environments.

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.